-This book is available for all Excel versions in common use (Excel 2007, 2010, 2013, 2016 for Windows and 2016 for Apple Mac).
-This means that you'll be able to teach Excel classes even if the client uses an earlier/later version or uses Apple computers.
+The Basic Skills, Essential Skills and Expert Skills books are available for all Excel versions in common use (Excel 2007, 2010, 2013, 2016, 2019 and 365 for Windows along with Excel 2016 & 2019 for Apple Mac).
 You can use the books as courseware during your classes and then give each student a copy of the book to take home as reference material when the course is over.
+For larger (100+) book orders we can customize your books by adding your own cover design and logo and editing content as required.